2022 Buffalo Bandits season

 The Buffalo Bandits are a lacrosse team based in Buffalo, New York, playing in the National Lacrosse League (NLL).
 The 2022 season was their 30th season in the NLL.
 The Bandits returned to play after the entire 2021 season was cancelled due to Covid 19.
-They started the season on December 4 at home.
+They started the season on December 4 at home, defeating the Calgary Roughnecks, 16–9.